FrameworkComputer/Framework-Laptop-13/Mainboard/README.md

 ## Audio Board Interface

 Hefeng AFC42-S15FMA-R3 ZIF connector that goes to the board that has the 3.5mm audio jack as well as the hall effect lid sensor.
-Note that there are likely other 15 pin ZIF connectors that will work with the FFC we use, but these would be untested.
+Note that there are likely other 15 pin 0.5mm pitch ZIF connectors that will work with the FFC we use, but these would be untested.

 | Pin | Signal    |
 |-----|-----------|